namp10010/ocgrpc-print/README.md

 # Example gRPC server and client with OpenCensus

+This is a modified version from [gRPC with OpenCensus](https://github.com/census-instrumentation/opencensus-go/tree/master/examples/grpc)

 This example uses:

 * gRPC to create an RPC server and client.